 Changes To Districtwide Rules and Regulations Include Allocation Adjustments

-Allocations of ground water used for irrigation will change in some areas beginning in the 2013 growing season following a change in the South Platte Natural Resources District’s (SPNRD) rules and regulations.
+Allocations of ground water used for irrigation changed in some areas beginning in the 2013 growing season following a change in the South Platte Natural Resources District’s (SPNRD) rules and regulations.

-The District board of directors voted 6-1 to make the changes at its regular March meeting.
-The decision was made following months of review and meetings, including a public hearing that preceded the board meeting.
+The District board of directors voted to make the changes following months of review and meetings, including a public hearing.
 (Click here to read more)

 Director Subdistricts Change Due To Population Shifts